A Little Piece of Me - Submission 2026

 You will need to submit:

-- Your favourite portrait photograph of your child.
+- Your favourite high resolution portrait photograph of your child.
 This will be the main image you will see on the final canvas artwork (see the tips section for more information about choosing your photo).

 - 25-30 photographs of all the important family members/friends that capture memories of your child’s life.

-Click here to view the 2024 A Little Piece of Me gallery
+Click here to view the 2025 A Little Piece of Me gallery

 Image reference - Mitchell, 7 years old